 1. Return Order Costs

 Amazon offers a very lenient, sometimes unconditional return policy, especially for Prime members.
-As a seller, it’s not very positive news for you since you have to pay a return fee for every valid return order processing.
+As a seller, it’s not very positive news for you since you have to pay a return fee for every valid return order processed.

 However, there are a few product categories for which no return processing fee is applicable.
 A few examples are:

-- Luggage items (suitcases, handbags, etc)
+- Luggage items (suitcases, handbags, etc.)